 Richard Davis's paintings point to real times and places existing both in the past and present.
 His interpretations of commonplace and ephemeral subjects suggest permanence.
 Yet, in the tight balances that characterize his compositions and subjects, something feels slightly out of kilter as if change is imminent.
 Davis's subjects are the instants that stand still just before they vanish and the rich dimensionality of reality that comprises as much that is unseen as is seen. - Tom Smart

-Click the above image to see a remarkably detailed, larger than life image of Kindling and Mirrors.
-Zoom in and pan around the entire painting to see the delightful, rich surface of one of my best oil emulsion paintings.
+To view a remarkably detailed, larger than life image of Kindling and Mirrors — part of my Basement Series — click on this painting.
+Then zoom in and pan around the entire work to see the rich surface of one of my best oil emulsion paintings.

 A selection of photographs from the studio, and beyond.